Do you work according to the double-check principle?

 Do you subcontract translation orders, for example to other translation agencies?

 Translation orders are only processed by internal flexword employees, who take on the role of project managers in each individual case.
 One of flexword’s strict business policies is that flexword does not subcontract orders to other translation service providers/language service providers.
 Moreover, the translators and proofreaders and other language experts who work for flexword on a freelance basis are contractually obligated to carry out the projects assigned to them personally.
-According to the order conditions, they are not allowed to subcontract orders to subcontractors or to co-translators.
+According to the order conditions, they are not allowed to subcontract orders to subcontractors or co-translators.
 This is a USP of flexword in the translation industry.

 How do you calculate the delivery deadlines?
 Do you carry out a feasibility check?